ushashwat/Customer-Segmentation/README.md

 # Customer Segmentation

-Analytical insights on various segment flags
+Analytical insights and prediction for various segment flags